 Furthermore, AI-powered management systems can streamline communication.
 By notifying stakeholders when certain conditions are met, you'll automatically improve collaboration and information flow across different departments and teams.

 Every organization has unique operational intricacies and requirements.
-While we can’t offer a concrete plan that fits everyone, a general roadmap can still be drawn for embedding NLP solutions.
+While we can't offer a concrete plan that fits everyone, a general roadmap can still be drawn for embedding generative AI solutions.

 The first step is the assessment of your IT infrastructure and business needs.
 Data scientists then extract unstructured text en masse to build up a training dataset.
 After cycles of tests and iterations they can achieve close to 100% recall, accuracy, and precision.
 At this point, the NLP model is ready to be fully embedded into your IT ecosystem.